| Risk Factors

-- Holter monitor—an EKG device that records rhythm over 24-48 hours.
+- Holter monitor—an EKG that records heart activity over 24-48 hours.
 It can help find arrhythmias that do not occur in a regular pattern.

-- Exercise stress test—an EKG that is taken while you perform a physical activity.
-It can help find arrhythmias that may be only associated with
+- Exercise stress test—an EKG that is taken while you do a physical activity.
+It can help find arrhythmias that only appear with

-To help find potential causes or to look for structural problems of the heart the doctor may order:
+To help find what may be causing problems or to look for problems of the heart structure the doctor may also order:

 - Blood tests and urine tests—to look for abnormal levels of substances in the blood that may stimulate arrhythmias

-- Medications—can be used to slow down or speed up your heart rate or correct imbalances that are causing an arrhythmia.
+- Medications—can be used to slow down or speed up your heart rate.
+May also fix imbalances in the body that are causing the arrhythmia.

-- Medical device implantation—a device may be implanted to track the heart's function and send an electrical impulse to correct the rhythm when needed.
+- Medical device implantation—a device is placed by the heart to track the heart's activity.
+It can also send an electrical signal to correct dangerous rhythms.
 Options include:

-- Other surgical options—destruction or scarring of certain areas of the heart tissue will control the flow of electrical impulses to help decrease arrhythmias.
-The destroyed or scarred tissue will also stop irregular impulses from traveling through the heart.
-Options include:
+- Destruction or scarring of certain areas of the heart to stop the flow of bad electrical signals.
+It can also stop some signals from starting Options include:

-- Ablation—An area of the heart that is responsible for an abnormal rhythm may be surgically removed or altered (ablated) with different techniques.
+- Ablation—An area of the heart that starts a bad electrical signal is removed or scarred.

 - Maze procedure

-creates a pattern of scar tissue in the upper chambers of the heart.
-This makes a pathway for electrical impulses to travel through the heart.
-It also blocks the pathway for fast or irregular impulses.
+mini-maze procedure—a pattern of scar tissue is made in the upper chambers of the heart.
+It makes a special path for the electrical signal to pass.

 Not all arrhythmias can be prevented.
 To help reduce your chance of certain arrhythmias:

-- Avoid substances that trigger arrhythmia or make it worse, such as caffeine, alcohol, tobacco, and certain medications.
+- Avoid substances that trigger arrhythmia or make it worse.
+This includes caffeine, alcohol, or tobacco.

 - Maintain a healthy weight.